Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-payout-scheme.md

 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

 - A valid `Management Bearer Token` derived from a `Tenant API Key`
 - The `rewardId` of one or more Rewards from the Rewards Catalog.
-If you don't have any, see the tutorial [Searching the Rewards Catalog](/pages/tutorials/searching-the-rewards-catalog)

 # Create a new Payout Scheme
 Using the `Management Bearer Token` we can create a new Payout Scheme.